costineesti/about-me/content/notes/systems engineering 2.md

 # Elicit Business Needs (mission, scenarios, validation, life-cycle)

 * Every project should begin with a concise statement of the mission elaborated by statements of the upper-level goals and objectives.
+The mission statement should be quite short (stated in a single sentence).
+Avoid using conjunctions (except, of course), physical terms(must not imply any particular physical solution e.g. *'mechanical'* rather than *'robotic arms'*).
+It should include an *'in order to* clause: it ties the system mission statement and also rely on iteration.

+* The mission is then expanded into goals and objectives.
+Mission->goals(7-ish) ->objectives (top-down)

 * It is not possible to develop all possible scenarios from all possible perspectives for all possible stakeholders… consideration must be given to the manner in which a suitable (minimal) set of scenarios is to be developed and all of the system requirements must be covered and all relevant actors must be described.

 * A possible way to define, or at least support, operational scenarios is via **functional flow block diagrams (FFBD)** -- structuring the scenarios into a series of logical flows and serve both as descriptions of system use as well as provide excellent communications tools.

 * Specific operational scenarios are then described to depict the full range of circumstances under which the system is required to operate… There must be at least one scenario that represents the perspective of each major stakeholder.
+The development of operational scenarios is assisted by the presence of standard operating procedures (SOP) which describe the organization's operational procedures and processes.

 # Measures & validation criteria (hierarchy)

-- **Critical issue (CI).** A CI is a measure of an aspect of the system that is of primary importance to business management and must be met before the system is allowed to proceed… **commonly phrased as questions** that must be answered in the affirmative.
+- **Critical issue (CI)** that relate to the measurement of system goals.
+A CI is a measure of an aspect of the system that is of primary importance to business management and must be met before the system is allowed to proceed… **commonly phrased as questions** that must be answered in the affirmative.
-- **Critical operational issue (COI).** A COI is a measure of an issue that must be examined to determine whether a system meets its mission… **selected subsets of CIs**… commonly phrased as questions that must be answered in the affirmative.
+- **Critical operational issue (COI)** that relate to the measurement of objectives.
+A COI is a measure of an issue that must be examined to determine whether a system meets its mission… **selected subsets of CIs**… commonly phrased as questions that must be answered in the affirmative.
-- **Measure of effectiveness (MOE)** -- the degree to which an operational objective is met under specified conditions… address effectiveness… and how well it integrates into the organization and operational environment.
+- **Measure of effectiveness (MOE)** that relate to the next level of objectives -- the degree to which an operational objective is met under specified conditions… address effectiveness… and how well it integrates into the organization and operational environment.
 - **Measure of performance (MOP)** -- one of a subset of measures that combine to form an MOE.
 - **Verification statement** -- It is good practice to ensure that, every time a requirement is articulated, a corresponding verification statement is made.
 - **Technical performance measure (TPM)** …selected MOPs and verification statements… used to assess conformance throughout the development process.